tock/book/src/environment.md

 querying a board.

 ### `tockloader install`

 This is the main tockloader command, used to load Tock applications onto a board.
 By default, `tockloader install` adds the new application, but does not erase any others, replacing any already existing application with the same name.
 Use the `--no-replace` flag to install multiple copies of the same app.
-In order to install an app, navigate to the correct directory, make the program, then issue the install command:
+In order to install an app, either specify the `tab` file as an argument, or navigate to the app's source directory, build it (probably using `make`), then issue the install command:

-    $ cd libtock-c/examples/blink
-    $ make
     $ tockloader install

 > *Tip:* You can add the `--make` flag to have tockloader automatically